unitaryai/detoxify/README.md

 |`unbiased`| `roberta-base`| Unintended Bias in Toxicity Classification
 |`multilingual`| `xlm-roberta-base`| Multilingual Toxic Comment Classification

-For a quick prediction can run the example script on a comment directly or from a csv containing a list of comments.
+For a quick prediction can run the example script on a comment directly or from a txt containing a list of comments.
 ```bash

 # load model via torch.hub